While most of you are busy studying for finals and gearing up for summer vacation, some of you have something else on the horizon — GRADUATION!

 Have some fun!

-Small pranks — like decorating your graduation cap or writing your fictitious Facebook middle name on the card you give to the announcer before walking across stage — can be a fun way to personalize your experience.
+Small pranks — like decorating your graduation cap (see our favorite graduation cap ideas for more!) or writing your fictitious Facebook middle name on the card you give to the announcer before walking across stage — can be a fun way to personalize your experience.
 Of course, this all depends on what kind of school you go to and what kind of rules have been laid out.
 Be sure to keep it very subtle though; don’t be the girl that brings a blow-up beach ball or blowhorn to the fancy event!

 An outfit like this would be absolutely perfect to wear during commencement.
 This silky sheath dress is lightweight and won’t look bulky under your robe, but will still look great for any activity you’ll attend after the ceremony (plus, it has pockets!).
 Wedges like these will look great with your robe, but are easier to walk in and a little more dressy than spiky stilettos.

-Soft, wavy hair will look amazing flowing out from underneath that funny looking graduation cap, and a deep pink lip color will flatter any skin tone.
-Finish with simple jewelry — be careful with earrings due to your cap, but you can’t go wrong with an elegant cocktail ring.
-This quirky necklace can easily be tucked underneath your graduation robe during the ceremony, but whipped out during any funny photo opts that might happen.
+Soft, wavy hair will look amazing flowing out from underneath that funny looking graduation cap, and a medium pink lip color will flatter any skin tone.
+Finish with simple jewelry — be careful with earrings due to your cap, but you can’t go wrong with an elegant ring and graduation-themed bracelet.
+This quirky necklace can easily be tucked underneath your graduation robe during the ceremony, but it’s a super cute and not-so-serious accessory for afterwards.

 Are you about to graduate?
 What are you most nervous about?
 Have you already graduated?
 What advice to you have for other seniors?
 Are you having a graduation party?
 What are you most excited for?
 Leave a comment and continue the discussion!